Skip to content

 • prompt, maxChars, maxBytes, timeoutSeconds, language: per-entry overrides.

 • tools.media.image.timeoutSeconds and matching image model timeoutSeconds entries also apply when the agent calls the explicit image tool.
+For image understanding, this timeout applies to the request itself and is not reduced by earlier preparation work.

 • Failures fall back to the next entry.